evan-wang-13/evan-wang-13.github.io/_posts/2024-05-01-LimitsToPrediction.md

 2022 paper evaluated LLM performance on some popular benchmarks as a function of parameter size.
 Contrary to traditional scaling laws, models achieve random performance up to a certain scale, then improves-sharply and unpredictably.
 This is a pretty crucial finding.
 If models truly exhibit emergent abilities, that makes predicting their predictive power, abilities, and risks much harder.
 A bunch of steps and research would probably need to follow.

 But!
-A recent [paper](https://arxiv.org/abs/2304.15004) suggests this is not the full picture. "emergent abilities seem to appear only under metrics that nonlinearly or discontinuously scale any model's per-token error rate."
+A 2023 [paper](https://arxiv.org/abs/2304.15004) suggests this is not the full picture. "emergent abilities seem to appear only under metrics that nonlinearly or discontinuously scale any model's per-token error rate."

 Results of testing this hypothesis are shown below, taken from their paper.
 For completeness, the first column follows a simple mathematical model, where they assume cross entropy loss decreases monotonically with scale, and thus per-token probability of selecting the right token asymptotes towards 1.